redblade/confservicedss/README.md

 ```

 ### Documentation
-Some documentation is provided in the "doc" folder.
+Some documentation is provided in the "doc" folder, please check the doc/README.md file.
 More details are provided in the Pledger project deliverables section

 ###### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871536.